NoFussComputing/ansible_collection_netbox/docs/projects/ansible/collection/netbox/role/glpi.md

     NetBox-sync:

-    - User that has `read/write` permissions for assets
+    - User that has `read/write` permissions for assets and to All entities within GLPI

     - API Application Token `Setup -> General -> API`